EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 litigation, from claiming the 34 documents are attorney work product.

-The district court held that GSK failed to establish either of two prerequisites for recognition of the attorney-client privilege --- that the documents contain confidential information and that they have been kept confidential.
+The district court held that GSK failed to establish either of two prerequisites for recognition of the attorney-client privilege---that the documents contain confidential information and that they have been kept confidential.
 As the Company points out, during the parties' negotiations the Commission did not dispute that the documents contain